QuickBooks serial number and lot tracking limitations

-Automating your lot tracking in QuickBooks will allow you to monitor your inventory movements, and free up resources that you can use to help you scale your business.
+Automating your lot tracking in QuickBooks will allow you to monitor your inventory movements, implement barcode scanning, and free up resources that you can use to help you scale your business.

 QuickBooks is a fantastic tool for manufacturers looking for a system to help them manage their finances.
 However, if you need inventory tracking, including expiration date tracking to work with QuickBooks, you’ll find it doesn’t have all the features needed just yet.

 Without 3rd party integrations, here are the limitations you can expect to find with QuickBooks lot tracking: